Our job is to keep Northland’s harbours and lakes safe for everyone to enjoy.

 The strategy is to contain and clean up as much oil as possible before it reaches our precious shoreline, fishing grounds and shellfish beds.

 We have a large amount of oil spill equipment housed at Marsden Point to help us do the job.
 We maintain the equipment but it belongs to Maritime New Zealand.

-Our team respond to all oil spills.
-When an oil spill is too large to be dealt with on a local basis, Maritime New Zealand staff will take over the clean-up with help from us.
+Our team responds to all oil spills.
+When an oil spill is too large to deal with locally, Maritime New Zealand staff will take over the clean-up with help from us.

 Buoys and beacons

 We look after more than 300 navigation aids around the region, to keep them in good condition.

 They’re checked at least once every six years, though many are checked more frequently (eg. if issues are reported or lights aren’t working).
 You can help keep Northland’s navigation aids in good shape by reporting issues to our 24/7 Hotline: 0800 504 639.

 We follow good practice to ensure that marine pests aren’t spread via the navigation aids – for example, while they’re not suitable to be antifouled, marine growth is checked before it’s removed and disposed of safely on land.

 Our region has the largest coastline in New Zealand, and we need your help to keep it in the best state possible.